 After:

 "You are a senior PMP-certified project manager.
 I'm launching an e-commerce site for artisanal products.
-Budget: 5000 euros.
+Budget: $5,000.
 Timeline: 3 months.
-Team: me + 1 freelance developer.
-Create a detailed timeline with: main phases, milestones, deliverables, and identified risks.
-Table format with columns: Week, Task, Responsible, Deliverable, Status."
+Team: myself + 1 freelance developer.
+Create a detailed reverse timeline with: major phases, milestones, deliverables, and identified risks.
+Table format with columns: Week, Task, Owner, Deliverable, Status."

 Before: